cube-js/cube/docs/content/Examples-Tutorials-Recipes/Role-based-access.md

 ## Use case

-We might want to manage access to different data depending on the user's role.
+We want to manage user access to different data depending on their role.
-In the recipe below, a user with the `operator` role can view only processing orders from a shop, and a `manager` can view only shipped and completed orders.
+In the recipe below, a user with the `operator` role can only view processing orders from a shop and a `manager` can only view shipped and completed orders.

 ## Data schema

-To implement the role-based access, we will use
+To implement role-based access, we will use a
 [JSON Web Token](https://cube.dev/docs/security) with role information in the payload, and the [queryRewrite](https://cube.dev/docs/security/context#using-query-rewrite) to manage data access.

-Let's add the role verify in the cube.js file.
+Let's add the role verification in the cube.js file.

 ```javascript
 module.exports = {